 4. Test it.
 Start the Django server and navigate to localhost:8000/accounts/login/.

-• It should show a Login form.
+• It should show your Login form.

 5. Create a user.
 Here is how to create a user with the Django interactive shell.